 A few years ago, I faced a difficult career decision.
 I had a secure job with a stable income, but I felt an unshakable pull towards starting my own business.
 Logically, staying put seemed like the safer option, but every time I imagined walking away, I felt relief rather than fear.

-Doubt crept in—was this intuition or just recklessness?
+Doubt crept in, was this intuition or just recklessness?
 I decided to test my gut instinct by tuning into my physical reactions.
 When I thought about staying, my body felt tense and uneasy.
 But when I pictured taking the leap, there was a deep sense of excitement mixed with nerves.
-That clarity led me to trust my decision and looking back; it was one of the best choices I ever made.
+That clarity led me to trust my decision and looking back; it was one of the best choices I ever made, even while living and working in London.

 If you're struggling with a big decision, ask yourself, Is my fear keeping me safe, or is it holding me back?
 The answer might be clearer than you think.